LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

   * The instructor controls the flow of the class.
   * Examples
     * What to review/demo in primary instruction
-    * If to bring class back together after studio time
+    * Decide whether to bring the class back together after studio time
-    * If to hold a TA standup after class
+    * Decide whether to hold a TA standup after class
 * Monitor and respond to student struggles
-  * Do not assume a topic is easy to learn, pay attention to the class and adjust examples and duration as needed.
+  * Do not assume a topic is easy to learn!
+Pay attention to the class and adjust examples and duration as needed.
   * Look for signs of *large* numbers of students struggling and falling behind.
   * Use feedback from the students and TAs to determine how to cover the topic more effectively.
 * Manage and coach TAs
   * TODO: what level of managing and coaching?

 ## Teaching Assistants (TAs)
-TAs will be assigned a group of students to work with.
+TAs will be assigned a group of students to guide.
 * Assist individual students
-  * Check in on each student in your group once every class
+  * Check on each student in your group at least once every class
   * Answer individual student questions
   * Help an individual student through a code problem
 * Monitor and respond to individual student struggles